go101/go101/pages/generics/555-type-constraints-and-parameters.md

 we say `X` implements (or satisfies) `Y`.
 Here, `X` may be an interface type or a non-interface type.

-All types implement the predeclared `any` type.
+Because the type set of an empty interface type is a super set of the type sets of any types, all types implement an empty interface type.

 In the above example,

-* the interface type `S`, whose type set is empty, implements any interface types.
+* the interface type `S`, whose type set is empty, implements all interface types.
-* all types implement the interface type `Z`, which is identical to the predeclared `any` type.
+* all types implement the interface type `Z`, which is actually a blank interface type.

-When a type argument is passed to a type parameter, the type argument must implements (or satisfies) the constraint of the type parameter.
-In other words, type sets are used to check the validity of type arguments.

-The list of methods specified by an interface is called the method set of the interface.
+The list of methods specified by an interface type is called the method set of the interface type.
-If an interface type `X` implements another interface type `Y`, then

-* the method set of `X` must be a superset of `Y`, and
+If an interface type `X` implements another interface type `Y`, then the method set of `X` must be a super set of `Y`.
-* the type set of `X` must be a subset of `Y`.

-Interfaces whose type sets can be defined entirely by a method set (may be empty) are called basic interfaces.
+Interface types whose type sets can be defined entirely by a method set (may be empty) are called basic interface types.
-Go versions before 1.18 only support basic interfaces.
+Before 1.18, Go only supports basic interface types.
 Basic interfaces may be used as either value types or type constraints, but non-basic interfaces may only be used as type constraints (as of Go 1.18).

 In the above examples, `L`, `M`, `U`, `Z` and `any` are basic types.

-In the following code, the declaration lines for `x` and `y` both compile okay, but the line for `z` fails to compile.
+In the following code, the declaration lines for `x` and `y` both compile okay, but the line declaring `z` fails to compile.

 ```Go
 var x any